odsl-team/block-course-mar23-ML-excercises/Exercise3.md

 Use this model now to train your neural network to recognize the digit in these 28,28 images

+## Step 4 - evaluate on the test set

+Sample a digit from the independent test set via

+X,y = make_batch(N = 1, collection='test')

+* Visualize the example
+* Run your model and turn the logits into probabilities via `torch.nn.functional.softmax`
+* Is the answer correct?

 * Check out the following link, and try using the famour `inception_v3` model to process an image of your choice
 * https://pytorch.org/hub/pytorch_vision_inception_v3/